balionis-arvydas/balionis-java/balionis-javaGradle1/README.md

 # Why?

 This package is meant to provide me with the prototype of build, test, package and dist java project with gradle.
+This package also uses Mockito to run unit tests.

 # How?